 In the last week of July-2017 we were awarded a grant of £40,000 (the maximum available) from the Amey Community Fund.
 This money supplements the ongoing fund-raising successes of the restoration appeal and allows us to start the essential maintenance work on the tower and repairs to the clock.

 We have a List B permission from the Diocese in place to cover this work which started in August 2017.
 The scaffolding has been extensive and the clock had to be taken away for repairs.
 The work was finished by Christmas 2017.

 Our organ is a Nicholson and Lord, 3 manual and pedal board, tracker action instrument which is not only rare but is over 100 years old.

-For some time now, the organ has been having problems which cannot be rectified without a complete overhaul and re-built.
-At the moment the organ is covered for protection whilst the work on the roof above is completed
+For some years now, the organ has been having problems which cannot be rectified without a complete overhaul and re-built.

-We already have one cost-estimate of around £85,000 and are in the process of getting some more cost estimates for this work.
+We have already obtained one cost-estimate for this work which is in the region of £85,000.
 It has been proving quite difficult to get a second or third cost estimate.
-However, we are now hopeful of getting these in the New Year (2017).

 At the same time, we are looking at potential sources of funding for this project and plan to submit a faculty application for permission to do the work.
-The organ is an important part of our history at St Mary’s and, as such, will hopefully be able to attract specific grants and other funding on the basis of heritage and music.
+The organ is an important part of our history at St Mary’s and, as such, will hopefully be able to attract specific grants and other funding on the basis of both heritage and music.